elevate0123/Insaan-aur-Aalam/Marriage Book Outline-Structure.md

 *   **The Principle (The 'What'):**
     *   **Primary:** **S001 - The Hadith of the Four Criteria.** This is the core thesis statement of the chapter.
+    * **The Spiritual Root:** S177 From the perspective of Tazkiyah (spiritual purification), when we find ourselves obsessing over wealth, looks, or status, it is often a symptom of the spiritual disease of **Love of the World (Hubb al-Dunya)**.
+This is the disease of valuing the temporary container over the eternal content.
+The tools in this chapter are therefore not just selection criteria; they are a cure for this disease, helping us to reorient our hearts towards what is truly valuable in the sight of Allah.
     *   **Supporting:** **S011 - "Good women are for good men."** This introduces the idea of self-reflection.

 *   **The Tools (The 'How'):**